himaxwell/himaxwell.github.io/_posts/2023-05-01-concerns-in-ruby-part-2.md

 We can frame relationships in terms of the messages passed between classes:

 - Inheritance: We can respond to the same set of messages as our parent, adding new messages we want to respond to and customizing the responses.
 - Composition: We send a message to the composed class asking it to perform a function for us.
-As long as the composed class can respond to the message we send, we are good!
+As long as the composed class can respond to the message that we send it, we are good!
 - Polymorphism: A role can respond to a given set of messages.
-By playing a role, we gain the ability to respond to those messages too.
+By taking on a role, we gain the ability to respond to those messages too.

 In reality, we can substitute the word "relationships" in the quote above and end up with an equally true axiom: